developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 credentials outside your AWS account[^1].

 The rationale is that those secrets can be compromised and put your account at risk.
-On non-extreme cases, you are advised to rotate your credentials and having to update every credential can be cumbersome when working at scale.
+Even on non-extreme cases, you are advised to rotate your credentials and having to update every credential can be cumbersome when working at scale.

-That's where [OpenID Connect (OIDC)](/category/oidc/) comes in.
+That's where [OpenID Connect (OIDC)](/category/openid-connect/) comes in.

 ## What is OpenID Connect?